qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 There is an option to automatically set new project’s CRS:

-* |radioButtonOn|:guilabel:`Use CRS from first layer added`: the CRS of the project is turned to match the CRS of the first layer loaded into it
+* |radioButtonOn|:guilabel:`Use CRS from first layer added`: the CRS of the project will be set to the CRS of the first layer loaded into it
 * |radioButtonOff|:guilabel:`Use a default CRS`: a preselected CRS is applied by default to any new project and is left unchanged when adding layers to the project.

-The choice will be saved for use in subsequent QGIS sessions and in any case, the Coordinate Reference System of the project can still be overridden from the :menuselection:`Project --> Properties... --> CRS` tab.
+The choice will be saved for use in subsequent QGIS sessions.
+The Coordinate Reference System of the project can still be overridden from the :menuselection:`Project --> Properties... --> CRS` tab.

 **CRS for layers**

-:guilabel:`Default CRS for layers` to select a default CRS to use when you create a layer
+:guilabel:`Default CRS for layers`: select a default CRS to use when you create a layer

 You can also define the action to take when a new layer is created,